- Lead Hazard Reduction Demonstration Program (LHRD) Brochure

 - You have a child or children under the age of 6 living in the home OR regularly visiting more than 6 hours per week;

 - You meet the minimum household income eligibility guidelines below

-As a HUD funded program, the Lead Hazard Reduction Demonstration Program is subject to income restrictions.
-Occupants of units undergoing the application process and must conform to HUD income guidelines as follows:
+- As a HUD funded program, the Lead Hazard Reduction Demonstration Program is subject to income restrictions.
+Occupants of units undergoing the application process and must conform to HUD income guidelines.

 Frequently Asked Questions (FAQs)